jcartledge/sublime-surround/README.md

 Download the files using the .zip download option.
 Unzip the files.
-Copy the folder to your Sublime Text 2 Packages directory.
+Copy the folder to your SublimeText 2 Packages directory.

 ## Basic use